kyhsa93/gin-rest-cqrs-example/README.md

 `go.mod` and `go.sum` is already exists. so you don't need run `go mod init`.

-Next up, gnerate mysql and redis.
+Next up, generate mysql and redis.

 If you already have mysql and redis in your environment, you can use that.

-But if you don't have one or both, try followed process.
+But if you don't have one or both of them, try followed process.

 Install docker for your OS from link in top of this document.